Kirrito-k423/gups/README.md

 ## GUPS

-delete MPI part in `gups_vanillla.c` to get `gups_single.c` file which can get the same result in page walk overhead using perf
+1. delete MPI part in `gups_vanillla.c` to get `gups_single.c` file which can get the same result in page walk overhead using perf
+2. `gups_simple.c` is the simplest one-core version code.

 ```bash
 # compile